Skip to main content

 Subagent prompts

-Subagent prompts live in src/ollim_bot/subagent_prompts.py. ollim-bot ships with three subagents:
+Subagent specs live in src/ollim_bot/subagents/ as markdown files with YAML frontmatter. ollim-bot ships with five subagents:

 SubagentPurpose